New :Karmen takes over Silvr activities

 Why do some companies need financing more than others?

-Companies with significant financing needs in France generally have a positive WCR, and need to finance their operating cycle before they can collect cash.
-They need to finance their business on an ongoing basis, and this need is much greater when the company is growing.
+Companies with significant financing needs in France generally have positive working capital requirements and must finance their operating cycle before receiving cash flow.
+They must continuously finance their business, and this need is even greater when the company is growing.

-Unlike some companies that find their customers right away and do not need to make large initial investments, some organizations do not have the ability to finance themselves immediately and have a significant need for financing.
-Indeed, businesses where the company must pay suppliers before getting paid by its customers often have a positive working capital requirement.
-This type of business will always need financing.
-In particular, the larger the company grows, the more important this need will be.
+Unlike some companies that find their customer base immediately and do not need to make large initial investments, certain organizations are unable to self-finance immediately and have a significant need for financing.
+Indeed, businesses where the company must pay suppliers before being paid by its customers often need positive working capital, which translates into a BFE (working capital requirement)."

 Indeed, the innovative character and the economic model of these companies do not allow them to clearly define all the components of their market and to ensure immediate profitability

-Just as a digital start-up needs capital to launch its business and develop its products, many VSEs, SMEs and marketplaces need capital to launch and grow.
-For example, an e-tailer will need financing to attract visitors to its website, and to produce and acquire stock.
-A start-up developing an innovative tech product will also need financing quickly!
+In the same way that a digital startup needs capital to launch its activity and develop its products, many VSEs, SMEs and marketplaces need capital to launch and grow.
+An e-merchant will need financing to attract visitors to its website and to produce and acquire stocks.
+A startup that develops an innovative tech product will also need financing quickly!

 Another example is that a SaaS in the seed phase designs and develops the service or software that it intends to offer to its customers.
 This requires high investments in R&D and innovation.
 At this stage, the SaaS does not record any cash flow, which is essential for the creation of the tool that it wishes to offer to its customers later.

-In the marketing phase of its services, SaaS starts to register monthly or annual subscriptions and needs cash for its marketing and communication expenses in particular.
+During the marketing phase of its services, SaaS begins to record monthly or annual subscriptions and requires cash flow for its marketing and communication expenses in particular.

 Billing starts and customer subscriptions bring money into the coffers.
 However, these payments are collected with a significant delay, especially for large customers.
 In addition, to offset the risk of contract termination and late payments, it is important to keep a cash flow margin to continue to develop the company serenely.